2nd International Online-Conference on Nanomaterials

 Submissions should be done by the authors online by registering at https://sciforum.net/conference/IOCN2020, and using the "Start New Submission" function once logged into system.

-1. Scholars interested in participating with the conference can submit their abstract (about 150-300 words covering the areas of manuscripts for the proceedings issue) online on this website until 25 October 2020.2.
-The Conference Committee will pre-evaluate, based on the submitted abstract, whether a contribution from the authors of the abstract will be welcome for the IOCN 2020.
+2. The Conference Committee will pre-evaluate, based on the submitted abstract, whether a contribution from the authors of the abstract will be welcome for the IOCN 2020.
 All authors will be notified by 27 Ocotber 2020 about the acceptance of their abstract.

 3. If the abstract is accepted for this conference, the author is asked to submit his/her manuscript, optionally along with a PowerPoint (only PDF) and/or video presentation of his/her paper, until the submission deadline of 31 October 2020.